eastslopestudio/laravel-glide/README.md

-# Laravel Glide
+# Laravel Glissade

-Dynamic image handling with Glide for Laravel.
+Dynamic image handling with for Laravel powered by Glide.